Iran–Saudi Arabia relations: 2023 restoration of relations

 Analysts deemed the agreement significant for several reasons.
 It could lead the way to easing of the Iran–Saudi Arabia proxy conflict, thus bringing stability to Yemen, Syria, Iraq, Lebanon and Bahrain.
 According to some analysts, the fact that the deal was brokered by China as opposed to the US, could mean that American influence in the region was declining.
 The deal could also enhance China's energy security given Chinese dependence on Iran and Saudi Arabia for oil.
-Some analysts contended that the agreement would hinder Israel–Saudi Arabia relations, while others contended that Israel's conflict with the Palestinians was more of hindrance to its relations with Saudi Arabia than Iran.
+Some analysts contended that the agreement would hinder Israel–Saudi Arabia relations, while others contended that Israel's conflict with the Palestinians was more of a hindrance to its relations with Saudi Arabia than Iran.